ADReece/CriTrack/README.md

 CriTrack uses the `UNIT_COMBAT` event available in the 1.12 client to monitor combat damage.
 When you deal a critical hit that exceeds your current record, it:

 1. Updates your highest crit value
+2. Records the spell or attack that caused the crit
-2. Saves the new record to your SavedVariables
+3. Saves the new record and spell to your SavedVariables
-3. Announces the new record in your chosen chat channel
+4. Announces the new record with the spell/attack name in your chosen chat channel

 ## File Structure